This is a winner game for my students every time! It covers three major skills.

 4. Lastly, write the numbers 4-11 in the second circle.

 For smaller groups (up to 8) I divide a large classroom whiteboard into 4 sections.
 A pair is assigned to each section.

-For larger groups, or if I don’t have a classroom whiteboard, I divide the group into pairs.
-I give each pair a small white board, dry erase marker and a sock to serve as an eraser.
+For larger groups, or if you don’t have a classroom whiteboard, divide the group into pairs.
+Give each pair a small white board, dry erase marker and a sock to serve as an eraser.
 You can purchase a class pack on Amazon*.

-6. One partner in each pair takes a turn writing a sentence using the word spun and using the number of words spun to form the sentence.
+2. Next, one partner in each pair takes a turn writing a sentence using the spelling or vocabulary word that the spinner landed on and using the number of words spun to form the sentence.

 Campers spun the #5 and the word TWIX.
 Here were some of their examples:

 The sentences can be normal or super silly!

 In order to earn a point, the spelling or vocabulary sentences have to have a capital letter, spacing, correct spelling and a period at the end.